kongware/ftor/README.md

 ## Immutability

-For common types like `Array` and `Record` ftor restricts the ability of mutating them rather than enforcing strict immutability.
-Algebraic data types on the other hand are immutable and other functional data types like tries will follow.
+For common types like `Array` and `Record` ftor restricts the possibilty of mutation rather than imposing strict immutability.
+Algebraic data types on the other hand are immutable and other functional data types like `Tries` will follow.

 ## Upcoming Milestones